ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 ### Concrete Syntax

-The concrete syntax of Anaconda is:
+The concrete syntax of Boa is:

 ```
 <expr> :=